nelvadas/graalvm-serverless/1/README.md

-:eigth: Use GraalVM SDK as your IDE Java and Test your function using Maven
+:eight: Use GraalVM SDK as your IDE Java and Test your function using Maven

 ```shell
 $ sdk use java 22.0.0-ee11